 At this point, you can refrigerate the dip if you are making it ahead of time.

 Bake for 20 minutes or until hot and bubbly.

 Serve immediately or at room temperature with chips, baguette slices, or credit.

 Does spinach and artichoke dip freeze well?

-Due to the high amount of cream cheese in this dish, it does not freeze well.
+Due to the amount of cream cheese in this dish, it does not freeze well.
 It will be a different texture and far less creamy if you try to freeze.
-If you omit the cream cheese and replace with sour cream and mayonnaise it will do better in the freezer.
+If you omit the cream cheese and replace it with sour cream and mayonnaise it will do better in the freezer.